keenan88/turtlebot2_nav2demo_docker/README.md

 Build Instructions:

 1. Clone this repo
-2. cd into the root dir of the repo
+2. cd into the turtlebot3_nav2demo_docker/docker_bootstrap dir of the repo
 3. Run $docker compose up -d

 This will bring up a 2-robot navigation demo.
 You can use RVIZ to give target positions to the robots.